Skip to main content

 Cancer Genetics and Prevention Program

-The Smilow Cancer Genetics and Prevention Program is a team comprised of specialists including geneticists, genetic counselors, physicians and nurse practitioners, who work together to provide cancer risk assessment and take steps to prevent the development of cancer.
+The Smilow Cancer Genetics and Prevention Program is a team comprised of specialists including geneticists, genetic counselors, genetics clinical coordinators, physicians and nurse practitioners, who work together to provide genetics education, genetic test coordination, cancer risk assessment, and medical recommendations.
 The program goals include:

 • Clinical: Provide patient-centered care and foster collaboration amongst healthcare providers